Alkali bee: Predators and parasites

 Larvae-specific threats include bee flies (Bombyliidae) and specifically Heterostylum robustum as well as oil beetles (Meloe niger) and both adults and larvae are susceptible to pesticide kills.
 Unusually, there are not any known kleptoparasites.
 It is also preyed upon by the conopid fly Zodion obliquefasciatum and is associated with the mite Imparipes apicola.

-This mite has been found in association with alkali bees but not with other species within the nomia genus.
+This mite has been found in association with alkali bees but not with other species within the genus Nomia.
 The mites seem to oviposit in conjunction with emergence of fungi in cells (possibly Ascosphaera).
 The fungi are either within the bodies of unhealthy larvae, but more commonly are found in the feces of healthy larvae.
 The fungi causes the fecal pellets to be strung together in a characteristic manner.
 After oviposition, the eggs develop, hatch, mate, feed on the fungus, then leave on the bee when it emerges.
 One generation of I. apicola is reared per generation of bee, so southern populations of bee which can rear multiple generations in a season are more likely to a have a high presence of mites.
-Adult females seem host far more mites than the males who seem to host relatively few, and they fall into cells during the provisioning stage where they carry out their lifecycle, One study found that 60% of cells had mites, and the average mite count within these cells was 5.7.
+Adult females seem to host far more mites than the males who seem to host relatively few, and they fall into cells during the provisioning stage where they carry out their life cycle, One study found that 60% of cells had mites, and the average mite count within these cells was 5.7.
 Although the mites can reach high densities, they don't appear to harm the bees which is possibly due to their fungivorous nature.